There are quite a few "nice to have" pieces of painting equipment to consider, and some that you absolutely need.

 Again a warning as to your clothes.
 Inks are very unforgiving when it comes to stains.
 You can expect to pay about $2.50 each for stains.
 This is pretty good since you will pay $15 or more for a set of 6 prepackaged inks from the companies that manufacture miniatures.
 You get a slight savings when buying brand name drawing inks, but the real savings is that the drawing inks come in bottles that are twice the volume at the same price or less.
 Also you can mix and match a lot more.
 Pellican puts out about 10 colors of ink that I am aware of from yellow to black.

 A "hands free vise" will also help you to keep a steady hand while painting.
-One can be purchased at Radio Shack® or similar store for about $8-$10.
+You can purchase one at Amazon for around $8-$10.

 Files: You might eventually want jeweler's files for removing flash from a minature or for atlering or "converting" it.
 They can be purchased at most any hobby shop and typically run about $2 each.
 Most flash is removed with a hobby knife, but they work well for the final touches.

-A complete checklist of necessary materials is included as well as what you are likely to pay for each.
+I have compiled a complete checklist of necessary materials, along with what you are likely to pay for each.

 I don't sell anything on this site, and I provide all information free of charge, so if this site has helped you, please consider donating to help support adding more content to this site.
 Just click on the Tip Jar image above.